romancin/rutorrent-flood-docker/README.md

 ## Instructions

-- Map any local port to 443 for SSL rutorrent access (Default username/password is admin/admin)
+- Map any local port to 8080 rutorrent access
-- Map any local port to 51415 for rtorrent
-- Map any local port to 3000 for SSL flood access
 - Map a local volume to /config (Stores configuration data, including rtorrent session directory.
 Consider this on SSD Disk)
 - Map a local volume to /downloads (Stores downloaded torrents)